Woven Wire Mesh vs Perforated Plate Sieves (Benefits & Drawbacks + Video)

 This is due to the fact that finer mesh requires the use of smaller wire diameters.
 Smaller wire diameters are not as durable as larger wire diameter or perforated plate.

 With that, the mesh openings on any size mesh sieve can get altered during operation.
-If any of the mesh openings falls out of spec, you will likely need to replace the entire sieve to ensure reliable results.
+If any (or a certain percentage of - based on the Standard) of the mesh openings falls out of spec, you will likely need to replace the entire sieve to ensure reliable results.

 What Is a Perforated Plate Sieve?